jessepav/lacygoill-wiki-backup/tmux/option.md

 Indeed,  the   values  of  'status-right'   and  'status-left'  are   passed  to `strftime(3)`, for which the `%` character has a special meaning.
 You  need to  double the  character  so that  it's sent  literally to  `awk(1)`;
-otherwise, in the previous  example, `%d` would be replaced with  the day of the month (01, 02, ..., 31).
+otherwise, in  the previous example,  `%d` would be replaced  by the day  of the month (01, 02, ..., 31).

 ---